 Palestinian Authority Violations in West Bank – Ignored by Lynk

-- Arbitrary Arrest, Censorship: Palestinian Authority arrests at least five journalists and a prominent human rights defender, as part of a crackdown on journalists which also included passage of the draconian Electronic Crimes Law curbing free speech on the internet.
-(August-September 2017)
+- Arbitrary Arrest, Censorship: PA arrests at least five journalists and a prominent human rights defender, as part of a crackdown on journalists which also included passage of the draconian Electronic Crimes Law curbing free speech on the internet.
+(August-September 2017).

-- Arbitrary Arrest, Censorship: Palestinian Authority detains journalist for filming PA prime minister’s motorcade passing through Israeli checkpoint, and hold him incommunicado for three days prior to releasing him on bail.
-(July 2017)
+- Arbitrary Arrest, Censorship: PA detains journalist for filming PA prime minister’s motorcade passing through Israeli checkpoint, and hold him incommunicado for three days prior to releasing him on bail.
+(July 2017).

-- Torture: Palestinian Authority security forces arrest and severely beat Ahmad Izzat Halaweh who dies shortly thereafter in Jeneid prison in Nablus.
-(August 2016)
+- Torture: PA security forces arrest and severely beat Ahmad Izzat Halaweh who dies shortly thereafter in Jeneid prison in Nablus.
+(August 2016).

-- Torture: Three Palestinians allege they were held incommunicado and tortured by Palestinian Authority intelligence officers for almost three weeks following their April 9, 2016 arrest.
-(April 2016)
+- Torture: Three Palestinians allege they were held incommunicado and tortured by PA intelligence officers for almost three weeks following their April 9, 2016 arrest.
+(April 2016).

 Hamas Violations in Gaza – Ignored by Lynk

 - Extrajudicial killing: Hamas affiliated family kills relative Ahmad Said Barhoum accused by Hamas of aiding Israel in killing three Hamas commanders in summer 2014.
 Execution takes place just after Hamas releases Barhoum to his family, after having held him in custody for several months without trial.
 Hamas praises execution.
 (January 2018).

 - Torture: Hamas tortures militants responsible for rocket fire into Israel.
 (December 2017).